-3.3 Object Class and attribute naming conventions
+3.3 Object class and attribute naming conventions

-The name of each LDAP Object Class is simply the name of the model entity prefixed as described above, e.g. the Object Class representing the Service entity is called GLUE2Service.
+The name of each LDAP object class is simply the name of the model entity prefixed as described above, e.g. the object class representing the Service entity is called GLUE2Service.
 Each attribute of an entity in the abstract model is rendered as an LDAP attribute with a name composed from the names of the entity and the attribute, for example GLUE2ServiceType corresponds to the Type attribute of the Service entity.
-This gives a clear separation of attributes per Object Class, making it less prone to mistakes if changes are made and in the construction of queries.
+This gives a clear separation of attributes per object class, making it less prone to mistakes if changes are made and in the construction of queries.

-3.4 Object Class types and inheritance
+3.4 Object class types and inheritance

-The LDAP rendering is defined by following the most straightforward mapping in which there is a one to one correspondence between the model entities and the LDAP Object Classes.
-Every entity is represented by an LDAP Object Class with the set of mapped attributes affected by the explicit inheritance.
+The LDAP schema objects in the rendering are defined by following the most straightforward mapping in which there is a one-to-one correspondence between the model entities and the LDAP object classes.
+Every entity is represented by an LDAP object class whose set of mapped attributes is constituted only of those attributes explicitly defined in the model as belonging to that entity, and that are NOT inherited from other entities.

 The abstract model uses inheritance to derive some entities from others.
-LDAP is not object-oriented in the usual sense, but it allows inheritance to be represented explicitly by composing Object Classes [rfc4512].
-However, it would also be possible to define standalone Object Classes including all inherited attributes directly.
+LDAP is not object-oriented in the usual sense, but it allows inheritance to be represented explicitly by composing object classes [rfc4512] into LDAP entries.
+However, it would also be possible to define standalone object classes including all inherited attributes directly.
 We have chosen to use explicit inheritance, both as the most natural representation of the schema and because it simplifies some queries.
-For example, it enables a generic query to be made for the URL attribute of every Endpoint without any special treatment for Computing Endpoints, Storage Endpoints or any other specialised classes which may be defined in the future.
-The main disadvantage of this approach is more complexity in the naming of attributes within an object, for example a GLUE2ComputingEndpoint object can include attributes called GLUE2ComputingEndpointRunningJobs, GLUE2EndpointURL and GLUE2EntityName, but in practice this seems unlikely to cause significant problems.
+For example, it enables a generic query to be made for the URL attribute of every Endpoint without any special treatment for Computing Endpoints, Storage Endpoints or any other specialised entity which may be defined in the future.
+The main disadvantage of this approach is more complexity in the naming of attributes within an LDAP entry, for example a GLUE2ComputingEndpoint entry can include attributes called GLUE2ComputingEndpoint-RunningJobs, GLUE2EndpointURL and GLUE2EntityName, but in practice this seems unlikely to cause significant problems.

-A separate case could be made for the Entity class, since it is unlikely that queries for the attributes of all objects will be common.
-In general we conclude that consistency both with the abstract model and the general principles for the LDAP schema nevertheless make an explicit GLUE2Entity Object Class the best solution.
+A separate case could be made for the Entity entity, since it is unlikely that queries for the attributes of all LDAP entries will be common.
+In general, we conclude that consistency both with the abstract model and the general principles for the LDAP schema nevertheless make an explicit GLUE2Entity object class the best solution.

 We have however made an exception for the ID attribute.
-All LDAP objects have an attribute which is used to construct its Distinguished Name (DN), and for the GLUE2 schema the natural attribute to use is clearly the ID.
-If we simply followed the rules described above the name of the ID attribute for every object would be GLUE2EntityID, and the DN of every object would be of the form GLUE2EntityID=x, GLUE2EntityID=y, GLUE2EntityID=z.
-We consider that this would be unduly opaque, and therefore introduce an additional rule that the ID attribute is defined in the Object Classes representing the classes derived immediately from Entity, and the naming then follows the standard rules.
+All LDAP entries have an attribute that is used to construct its Distinguished Name (DN), and for the GLUE2 schema the natural attribute to use is clearly the ID.
+If we simply followed the rules described above the name of the ID attribute for every object would be GLUE2EntityID, and the DN of every object would be of the form "GLUE2EntityID=x, GLUE2EntityID=y, GLUE2EntityID=z".
+We consider that this would be unduly opaque, and therefore introduce an additional rule that the ID attribute is defined in the object classes representing the classes derived immediately from Entity, and the naming then follows the standard rules.
 So for example the ID attribute for all of the GLUE2Service, GLUE2ComputingService and GLUE2StorageService objects is called GLUE2ServiceID.